FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 ?>
 ```

-This code does three main things.
-First, it checks some headers to ensure that it knows who is calling it.
-This endpoint opens up a view into your user datastore, so you want to make sure that there's no unauthorized access.
-There are a variety of security measures you can use, but running over TLS and using an authorization header enforces a basic level of security.
+This code does three main tasks.
+First, it checks some headers to ensure only authorized callers can access it.
+This endpoint essentially opens up your user data, so it's a good idea to ensure no unauthorized access.

-Then it authenticates the user.
-It uses the same `auth` common code that was used way back before "The ATM" was converted to use OAuth (see the [previous post](TBD) for more), which probably reaches into the database in most applications.
-This could also be updated to mark the user in the old datastore as migrated, which would help with data debugging, should it be needed.
+Then this code authenticates the user.
+It uses the same `auth` common code that was used way back before "The ATM" was converted to use OAuth (see the [previous post](/blog/2020/10/07/updating-crufty-php-application) for more details).
+This method reaches into the database for many applications.
+At this point, you may want to consider updating the user record in the old datastore to mark the user as migrated.
+Doing so helps with data debugging, should it be needed.

-Finally, it builds the user object.
-Again, normally this would be coming from the database, but here it is hard coded.
+Finally, the PHP code builds the `$user` object, which will, at the end of the method, be rendered as JSON.
+Again, normally much of this data would be pulled from the user datastore, but for purposes of this post, it is hard coded.

+Let's look at some more details around building the `$user` object.

 ```php
 //...